— The Council of American Master Mariners, Inc. —

 CAMM is widely recognized as an organization whose members are highly regarded and extremely knowledgeable about the issues on which we take positions.

 The following are CAMM’s current positions on maritime matters.
-Positions were agreed on by attendees at our AGM.
+Positions were agreed on by attendees at our 2014 AGM or revised by the Positions Committee as instructed by membership.

 Criminalization of Shipmasters